 The AAOS believes that repeal of the ban on balance billing will help providers close the gap between inadequate Medicare payments and the cost of providing services to seniors.

-- Finkelstein EA, Fiebelkorn IC, Wang G: National medical spending attributable to overweight and obesity: How much, and who’s paying.
-Health Affairs, May 13, 2003.
+Finkelstein EA, Fiebelkorn IC, Wang G: National medical spending attributable to overweight and obesity: How much, and who's paying.

 Status of the Social Security and Medicare Programs, 2008 Annual Report.